 HERITAGE TOUR | FRIDAY | STIRLING CITY CENTRE

-If you are staying in Stirling then we thought a wee heritage tour on a Friday evening would give you something to look foward to!
+If you are staying in Stirling then we thought a wee heritage tour on a Friday evening would add to your experience with us and give you something to look foward to!

-Its a 60 minute tour starting at 19:00 (meeting point TBC) and is FREE for all Sruighlea ticket holders.
+Its a 60 minute tour starting at 19:00 from the Corn Exchange [next to Stirling Library] in the city centre and is FREE for all Sruighlea ticket holders.

 Visit the Stirling’s Ancient Old Town Cemetery and learn about grave robbing, find the damage from musket balls from Cromwell’s siege of Stirling Castle, the memorial to a Titanic hero who went down with the ship and Bonnie Prince Charlie and the Last siege of Stirling Castle.

 The Stirling Summer Festival site has a cracking backdrop as its overlooked by both the National Wallace Monument as well as Stirling Castle so make sure you take time from everything else to enjoy our on-site free tour during the day.